Rendition (law): Interstate rendition

 Extradition for fugitives who are charged with a crime is commonly requested by state or county prosecutors.
 Formal interstate rendition will involve both state governors.
 Other procedures can involve waiving documentary formalities before surrender of the fugitive.
 Under the Uniform Extradition Act adopted in 48 states, Puerto Rico and the Virgin Islands (but not in Mississippi and South Carolina), there is a distinction between fugitives who were in the demanding state at the time of the crime and those nonfugitives whose prior presence is not so alleged.
 The first type is mandatory under the United States Constitution.
 The less frequent second type allows for some Gubernatorial discretion.
 These cases can involve bad checks or failure to pay child support but they still must be criminal matters.

 Bounty hunters and bondsmen once had unlimited authority to capture fugitives, even outside the state where they were wanted by the courts.
 When they deliver such a person, this is considered rendition, as it did not involve the intervention of the justice system in the state of capture.
 Under more recent law, bounty hunters are not legally permitted to act outside of the state where the offense took place, but cases of rendition still take place due to the financial interest the bondsmen have in returning a fugitive and recovering from the bail bond forfeiture.
 Formally, such fugitive cases should be turned over to the state for execution under the Uniform Criminal Extradition Act (1936) and the Uniform Extradition and Rendition Act (1980), if the fugitive's location is known, or the United States Marshals Service, when it is not.

-Before attempting to apprehend a bail fugitive in the State of California who has fled bail from another state, a bounty hunter or bail bondsman must adhere to the provisions set forth in California Penal Code Section 847.5.
+In the State of California, before attempting to apprehend a bail fugitive who has fled bail from another state, a bounty hunter or bail bondsman must adhere to the provisions set forth in California Penal Code Section 847.5.